Using a map visualization

-- Hover over a shape on the map to view its corresponding tooltip (which shows the bound data values).
+- Hover over a shape on the map to view its corresponding tooltip (which shows the connected data values).

 Note that zoom or pan changes that you make in View mode will persist even when you switch back to Edit mode.

-This section describes other map properties which you may find useful.
+This section describes other map properties that you may find useful.

-While this behavior makes it easy to get started with maps, in some cases, you just want to display a map of a single country or state, without all of the surrounding geography.
-To do this, use the Show Only Requested Maps property to force the map visualization to display only the map resources that you've added via dragging from EXPLORE.
-The built-in world map and country-level data will no longer be loaded or searched for automatically which should also help improve display performance.
+The Show Only Requested Maps property forces the map visualization to display only map resources that you've added via dragging from Explore.
+The built-in world map and its various layers will no longer be loaded or searched for automatically.

-If you have a shapefile that does not import correctly into Dundas BI, check the coordinate reference system (CRS) of the shapefile using a third-party application such as QGIS.
-This tool lets you check the CRS of a shapefile and also save/export it as a new shapefile with a different CRS (e.g., WGS-84).
+- If you have a shapefile that does not import correctly into Dundas BI, even when including its PRJ File, check the coordinate reference system (CRS) of the shapefile using a third-party application such as QGIS.
+This tool lets you check the CRS of a shapefile and also save/export it as a new shapefile with a different CRS (for example, WGS-84).
 You can use QGIS to prepare a shapefile with the appropriate CRS before adding it to Dundas BI.